RoadieHQ/marketing-site/content/docs/tech-insights/add-scorecard/index.md

 ![About section](./create-scorecard-about.png)

-- Give a unique name to your scorecard
+- Give a unique name to your Scorecard
-- Give a proper description about this scorecard.
+- Give a proper description about this Scorecard.
 This input accepts markdown

 ### Checks